Galera Therapeutics

 Series B in 2010

-Taligen Therapeutics is dedicated to discovering and developing innovative protein therapeutics aimed at modulating the alternative pathway of the complement system.
-This approach targets a range of inflammatory conditions and diseases.
-The company's primary therapeutic candidates include monoclonal antibodies and recombinant fusion proteins designed to address key factors in the alternative pathway, which has been identified as a significant mechanism in the inflammatory response.
-By focusing on the regulation of the complement system, Taligen Therapeutics seeks to create effective treatments for various inflammatory and immune diseases.
+Taligen Therapeutics is a biotechnology company dedicated to discovering and developing novel protein therapeutics aimed at modulating the alternative pathway of the complement system.
+This approach targets a critical amplification loop in the inflammatory process, which is significant for treating a variety of inflammatory conditions and diseases.
+The company's lead therapeutic candidates include monoclonal antibodies and recombinant fusion proteins designed to interact with key factors in the alternative pathway.
+By focusing on the regulation of the complement system, Taligen Therapeutics seeks to provide innovative solutions for inflammatory and immune diseases.

 Achillion Pharmaceuticals